tmastersmart/pi-talk/README.md

 PI controler.
 This is written mostly in PHP.
 =========================================================================================

-Updates I just updated to OS 11 and many of these preinstalled programs are no longer in the OS.
+Updates I just updated to Raspbian Linux 11 and many of these preinstalled programs are no longer in the OS. breaking this script.

-Changes...
+Changes..
 You need to install GPIO manualy like this or see https://learn.sparkfun.com/tutorials/raspberry-gpio/all

 git clone https://github.com/WiringPi/WiringPi.git